foysal619/Daraz.com.bd-Automation-using-Selenium-and-TestNG/README.md

 # Daraz.com.bd Automation using Selenium and TestNG

+[Wroking going on - Repository will update soon]
 In this project I have automated https://www.daraz.com.bd/ web application using Selenium and TestNG.
 ### Here i have worked on
 - Product View